THIOS: ONE SOURCE OF TRUTH, SIX SURFACES

 • Scheduled drift checks — the diff runs on demand today.
 Wiring it to a weekly schedule turns drift detection from a willpower problem into infrastructure.
 Month-over-month delta becomes the trend line.

-• CAD hygiene agent — feature naming conventions, mate health, build-correctness checks on the OnShape document.
+• CAD hygiene agent — feature naming conventions, mate health, build-correctness checks on the Onshape document.
 Same diff-then-fix shape, applied to physical geometry.
 The 54-element inventory is the baseline.

 The interesting career question for senior designers in 2026 isn't "can you use AI?" — it's "have you written infrastructure agents follow?"
 The work isn't using AI.
 The work is writing the rules AI follows.